alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-08-23-the-tree-of-the-jews.md

 ---
-layout: post
-published: true
-publisher: alsalafiyyah@icloud.com
-title: "Gharqad the tree of the Jews"
+date: 2024-08-23
 hijri: Safar 19, 1446 AH
-date: 2024-08-23
-source: "Fatawa Islamiyah 8/393"
 lang: en
-locale: en
-category: [fatwas,non-muslim,palestine]
-note: false
-summary: "The Prophet ﷺ informed us that when the Muslims fight the Jews, the Jews will try to hide behind trees, every tree will inform the Muslims that a Jew is hiding behind it, except for the Gharqad tree."
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Ibn 'Uthaymeen
     url: /biography/uthaymeen
+published: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Islamiyah 8/393
+summary: The Prophet ﷺ informed us that when the Muslims fight the Jews, the Jews will try to hide behind trees, every tree will inform the Muslims that a Jew is hiding behind it, except for the Gharqad tree.
+title: Gharqad the tree of the Jews
 ---

 ### Question: